ellisztamas/simmiad/README.md

 ### Simulating through time:

-* In the next generation, each plant generates an average of one seed.
+* In the next generation each plant has the chance to produce seeds.
 Offspring numbers are drawn from a multinomial distribution of size N, with probablity 1/N for each mother, where N is population size.
+Thus, each plant generates an average of one seed.
 * Each seed disperses in a random direction at a distance drawn from an exponential distribution.
 * Each seed has some probability of having been the product of an outcrossing event.
 If so, it is assigned a new unique genotype.
 If not, it is assumed to have been selfed and shares the genotype of its mother.
-* This is repeated for many generations (I used 500 generations)
+* This is repeated for many generations

 ### Transect samples